-Norway conjures up images of Vikings, fjords and trolls, and is traditionally known for its dramatic and breathtaking scenery.
-In recent years, however, expats have been moving to the "Land of the Midnight Sun" for its success as an oil-producing and exporting country, its high standard of living, and its relatively strong job market.
+Located in Northern Europe, Norway is a Scandinavian country that usually conjures up images of Vikings, fjords, glaciers and trolls, and is known for its dramatic and breathtaking scenery.
+In recent years, however, expats have been moving to the 'Land of the Midnight Sun' for its booming economy, high standard of living, excellent welfare and relatively strong job market.

-With limited arable land and a long coastline, Norway's economy was traditionally based on fishing and shipping, until oil was discovered off its shores in the late 1960s.
+With limited arable land and a long coastline, Norway's economy was traditionally based on fishing and shipping until oil was discovered off its shores in the late 1960s.
 Thanks to rich natural resources in the form of fisheries, hydroelectric power and petroleum production, Norway has enjoyed strong economic growth.
-Due to the government’s wise investments in its national oil fund, the country currently enjoys one of the world’s biggest budget surpluses.
+And owing to the government’s wise investments in its national oil fund, the country currently enjoys one of the world’s biggest budget surpluses.

 Public transport in Norway is excellent and varied, with metro, tram, bus and train systems linking most urban areas.
 Cities are often small enough to traverse on foot, though it might be better for expats who choose to live in a suburb to have a car.